Cambridge-Control-Lab/QuadBot-NeuroMorphic/README.md

 * **Characterising:** In this folder is a collection of MATLAB scripts for characterising neural output in relation to its governing parameters.
 Particular MQIF parameters can be optimised to achieve a specfic pulse shapes, frequencies, durations, etc. These scripts have been included to aid future developers explore the parameter space.

 These components (hopefully) enable the straightforward assembly of neuromorphic circuits for locomotive control.
 Individual neurons can be used to build central pattern generator circuits.
 When central pattern generator circuits are combined with feedback neurons, they can produce oscillators.
 These oscillators, in turn, allow for the encoding of stable gait patterns.
-An example of this can be referred to in the SynaPooch directory.
+An example of this can be referred to in the Neuropup directory.
 'NeuromorphicDogGait_WalksBackwards.slx' is a demonstration of this.

 ### 'Solidworks' Directory
 All the custom CAD files used to contruct the two robots have been included in this directory.
 Here is a general rule-of-thumb-guide how each part of the existing robot was manufactured: